 Iain M. MacLeod is the published author of two books and an advocate for disability access and inclusivity.
 Iain's books are 10 Seconds That Changed My Life and Wheels Galore!

-When I lived independently in my own house in Fochabers, a lovely town in the Northeast of Scotland, my favourite spot was looking down The Spey, a source of great solace, peace and tranquility.
+When I lived independently in my own house in my beloved Fochabers (a lovely village in the Northeast of Scotland) my favourite spot to sit was looking down The Spey, a source of great solace, peace and tranquility.
 I spent a lot of time at the Memorial Gardens gazing at The Spey flowing past.
 There is a bench on the grassy bank to invite people to sit and enjoy the view.
 I loved sitting next to it in my electric wheelchair.
-That bench inspired me to write the poem “The Seat” which you can find in both of my books.
+That bench inspired me to write the poem “The Seat”.
 I wondered one day how many people sat on that bench enjoying the same view that I loved.
 On nice summer days, I loved to watch the kayaks and canoes meandering down the river.

 Fochabers